moses88-creator/moses88.github.io/README.md

 ## 🎯 Fun Fact
-When I'm not coding, I love [your hobby - e.g., photography, gaming, hiking]!
+When I'm not coding, I love [gaming, hiking,watching soccer]!

 ⭐ **Thanks for visiting my profile!** Feel free to explore my repositories and don't hesitate to reach out!